 |Class 4||Eye and skin damage likely from the main laser beam and reflected beams.
 They may also cause fires.|

-Further information on Laser use in general can be obtained from HSS.
+Further information on Laser use in general can be obtained from Health and Safety.
 For specific help on use of Class 3b and Class 4 lasers please contact the University's Laser Safety Officer, Dr. Yanhua Hong at the School of Electronic Engineering.

 Optical Radiation / Artificial Optical Radiation (AOR)